MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 To learn about DoD Impact Level 5 (IL5) support and requirements with AKS, review [Azure Government IL5 isolation requirements](/azure/azure-government/documentation-government-impact-level-5#azure-kubernetes-service).

+When discussing security with Azure Kubernetes Service, it's important to distinguish between *cluster security* and *workload security*.
+Cluster security is a shared responsibility between the cluster admin and their resource provider, while workload security is the domain of a developer.
+Azure Kubernetes Service has considerations and recommendations for both of these roles.

+In the **design checklist** and **list of recommendations** below, call-outs are made to indicate whether each choice is applicable to cluster architecture, workload architecture, or both.

 ### Design checklist

 > [!div class="checklist"]
-> - Use [Managed Identities](/azure/aks/use-managed-identity) to avoid managing and rotating service principles.
+> - **Cluster architecture:** Use [Managed Identities](/azure/aks/use-managed-identity) to avoid managing and rotating service principles.
-> - Use [Azure Active Directory (Azure AD) integration](/azure/aks/managed-aad) to centralize account management, passwords, application access management, and identity protection.
+> - **Cluster architecture:** Use [Azure Active Directory (Azure AD) integration](/azure/aks/managed-aad) to centralize account management, application access management, and identity protection.
-> - Use Kubernetes role-based access control (RBAC) with Azure AD for [least privilege](/azure/aks/azure-ad-rbac) access and minimize granting administrator privileges to protect configuration, and secrets access.
+> - **Cluster architecture:** Use Kubernetes role-based access control (RBAC) with Azure AD for [least privilege](/azure/aks/azure-ad-rbac) access and minimize granting administrator privileges to protect configuration, and secrets access.
-> - Limit access to [Kubernetes cluster configuration](/azure/aks/control-kubeconfig-access) file with Azure role-based access control.
+> - **Cluster architecture:** Limit access to [Kubernetes cluster configuration](/azure/aks/control-kubeconfig-access) file with Azure role-based access control.
-> - Limit access to [actions that containers can perform](/azure/aks/developer-best-practices-pod-security#secure-pod-access-to-resources).
+> - **Cluster architecture:** Limit access to [actions that containers can perform](/azure/aks/developer-best-practices-pod-security#secure-pod-access-to-resources).
 Provide the least number of permissions, and avoid the use of root, or privileged escalation.
-> - Evaluate the use of the built-in [AppArmor security module](/azure/aks/operator-best-practices-cluster-security#app-armor) to limit actions that containers can perform such as read, write, or execute, or system functions such as mounting files systems.
+> - **Cluster architecture:** Evaluate the use of the built-in [AppArmor security module](/azure/aks/operator-best-practices-cluster-security#app-armor), and [seccomp (secure computing)](/azure/aks/operator-best-practices-cluster-security#secure-computing) to limit actions that containers can perform.
-> - Evaluate the use of the [seccomp (secure computing)](/azure/aks/operator-best-practices-cluster-security#secure-computing).
-Seccomp works at the process level and allows you to limit the process calls that containers can perform.
+> - **Cluster architecture:** Use [Azure network policies](/azure/aks/use-network-policies) or Calico to control traffic between pods, which requires [CNI Network plug-in](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/).
+Ensure proper selection of network plugin based on network requirements and cluster sizing.
-> - Use [Pod Identities](/azure/aks/operator-best-practices-identity#use-pod-identities) and [Secrets Store CSI Driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure#usage) with Azure Key Vault to protect secrets, certificates, and connection strings.
+> - **Cluster architeecture:** Use the open-source [Azure AD Workload Identity](https://github.com/Azure/azure-workload-identity) and [Secrets Store CSI Driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure#usage) with Azure Key Vault to protect secrets, certificates, and connection strings.
-> - Protect the API server with Azure Active Directory RBAC.
 > - Use [Microsoft Defender for Containers](/azure/defender-for-cloud/defender-for-containers-introduction) to monitor, and maintain the security of your clusters, containers, and their applications.
+> - **Cluster architecture:** Use a private cluster, without a public DNS record, to ensure your cluster's API Server is undiscoverable and unreachable by clients that do not need access.
+> - **Cluster architecture:** If not using a private cluster, ensure the API server's allow list feature is used to restrict API access.
+> - **Cluster architecture:** Apply Network Security Groups for course-grained network security controls on your node pool subnets.
+> - **Cluster architecture:** Egress traffic through a network security control point such as Azure Firewall and/or an HTTP Proxy.
+> - **Cluster architecture:** Keep current with AKS versions and node image updates to use the latest security patches.
+> - **Workload architecture:** Use a secure software development lifecycle that includes [special provisions for containerized workloads](/azure/container-instances/container-instances-image-security).
-> - Secure clusters and pods with [Azure Policy](/azure/aks/use-azure-policy).
+> - **Cluster and workload architecture:** Secure clusters and pods with [Azure Policy](/azure/aks/use-azure-policy) to enforce security controls on clusters and pods.
-> - Secure container access to resources.
-> - Use a Web Application Firewall to secure traffic.
+> - **Cluster architecture:** Use a Web Application Firewall to help block malicious inbound HTTP traffic.
-> - Use Kubernetes network policies for controlling traffic flow between pods.
+> - **Cluster architecture:** Use Kubernetes network policies for controlling traffic flow between pods.
-> - Securely connect to Kubernetes nodes through a bastion host.

 ### Recommendations